rosette

 The first time: after World War I, for all classes of people -- instead of a novelty for the well-to-do --, automobiles became vehicles for both business and pleasure.

-The second: in the mid-twenties, when radio aerials sprouted from housetops across the country and stations scrambled to affiliate with national networks, readership of magazines dropped.
+The second: in the mid-twenties, when aerials for radios sprouted from housetops across the country and stations scrambled to affiliate with national networks, readership of magazines dropped.

 The third: later in the same decade, movies captured America's attention, and -- it is said -- reduced readership of magazines.